Gen711/Fall18/mapping.md

 ## Read Mapping

-During this lab, we will acquaint ourselves with de novo transcriptome assembly using Trinity.
+During this lab, we will acquaint ourselves with read mapping.
 You will:

 1. Install software and download data